Updated September 27th, 2021 by Ben Reynolds

 Investing In Organic Growth

-When investing for organic growth managers opt to reinvest excess capital into the operating business that originally generated it instead of diverting funds away from a core business line to make balance sheet improvements, perform acquisitions, or return capital to shareholders.
+When investing for organic growth managers opt to reinvest excess capital into the operating business that originally generated it.

 Examples of organic growth investments include: